aabbas02/Proximal-Alt-Min-for-ULS-UDGP/README.md

 # Algorithms for r-local unlabeled sensing

 MATLAB code for the graph matching algorithm [1] and proximal alternating minimization algorithm [2] for the unlabeled sensing (ULS) problem.
 The algorithms are applied to the case when the unknown permutation is r-local.
-These codes were written by Ahmed Ali Abbasi as part of a larger research project on ULS, and count towards the partial fulfilment of research requirement for the PhD program at ECE department, Tufts University.
+This code was written by Ahmed Ali Abbasi as part of a larger research project on ULS, and count towards the partial fulfilment of research requirement for the PhD program at ECE department, Tufts University.
 The code was checked by Professor [Abiy Tasissa](http://sites.tufts.edu/atasissa/) and Professor  [Shuchin Aeron](http://www.ece.tufts.edu/~shuchin/).

 ## Instructions